labgem/PPanGGOLiN/docs/user/projection.md

-The `summary_projection.tsv` file contains additional columns pertinent to the projection process, supplementing the standard organism statistics with specialized information about the projection, facilitating a comprehensive understanding of the analyzed data.

 Additionally, within the Output directory, there is a subdirectory for each input genome, named after the input genome itself.
 Each of these subdirectories contains several files:

 For Gene Family and Partition of Input Genes: